 – The indicated chroma sample location alignment is only applicable for 4:2:0 chroma sampling.
 ChromaLocType (the generic label used in this document for the HEVC and AVC bitstream syntax elements: chroma_sample_loc_type_top_field and chroma_sample_loc_type_bottom_field), listed in Tables 1 and 3 of this document, indicates the 4:2:0 chroma sample position alignment.

-7.2.6 Baseband carriage of colour volume description
+7.2.6 Baseband carriage of colour coding characteristics descriptions

 Uncompressed video signals carried over different SDI interfaces can carry colour volume descriptions according to Table 8 and Table 9.

-Table 8 – Baseband carriage of colour volume descriptions for SDR NCG and SDR WCG
+Table 8 – Baseband carriage of colour coding characteristics descriptions for SDR NCG and SDR WCG